abachleda/FM_e-services/missing_data_alerts/README.md

 5. submeters - List including submeters from the data set, that you want to consider.
 6. meters_labels - Specific labels assigned to the meters in data file.
 That could be buildings names if the meters are per building.
 7. recipient_email_address -  Recipient email adress for electronic alerts notification.
 Note that the SNMP server needs to be configured.
+# Output data

+The output of the service include json file with all missing data alerts.
+The information include timestamp, durration of data gap and building name for which the missing data was registered.

 # Configure gmail account to send emails